medic/medic-docs/development/db-schema.md

 All reports:
  - Use the `data_record` type
  - Have their fields stored in the `fields` property
- - Have the report author's phone number (if it existsz) stored in the `from` field
+ - Have the report author's phone number (if it exists) stored in the `from` field
  - Store the form's identifier in the `form` field
- - May have a `contact` property, which is a dehydrated version of the report author's contact and its hierarchy (see above)
+ - May have a `contact` property, which is a minified version of the report author's contact and its hierarchy (see above)

 Reports also have some kind of patient identifier, which describes which `person` this report is _about_.
 This value can be in a few different places:
  - The patient's shortcode may be found at `doc.patient_id` or `doc.fields.patient_id`
  - A patient record's `_id` may be found at `doc.patient_uuid` or `doc.fields.patient_uuid`, as well as potientially in the same locations as the shortcode.

 Additionally, SMS reports:
- - have an `sms_message` property which contains, among other things, the raw SMS
+ - Have an `sms_message` property which contains, among other things, the raw SMS
  - May not have a `contact` property if the SMS comes from a phone number that does not have an associated contact

 Additionally, XML reports:
- - Has the XML file that Enketo (the XForm renderer used) generates as an attachment
+ - Have the XML file that Enketo (the XForm renderer used) generates as an attachment
  - Have a `content_type` property of `xml`.

 ## Forms